cyberbotics/webots-doc/guide/web-streaming.md

 Use the buttons on the top of the page to connect to the Webots streaming server.

 **Note**:
-IP and ports between the streaming server and the client page should match.
+`IP` address and port for the streaming server and the client page should match.
 The port should not be used by another application.